 The Civilian Conservation Corps Museum is located in North Higgins Lake State Park near Roscommon, 15 miles south of Grayling, along Roscommon Road.
 Exit from I-75 or U.S. 127 Housed in a replica of Civilian Conservation Corp (CCC) barracks, this museum preserves the history of young men who served in the CCC in Michigan during the Great Depression (1933-1942).
 In an effort to “put Americans back to work,” the CCC enrolled over 100,000 young Michigan men to perform a variety of conservation and reforestation projects.
-Open Memorial Day - Labor Day, the museum is open Wednesday through Sunday 10 am to 4:30 pm.
+Open Memorial Day - Labor Day, the museum is open daily 10 am to 4:30 pm.
 Recreation passport required for entry to the park.

 11747 N. HIggins Lake Drive